All Episodes

 So all of us are kind of trying to work out whether it's a good thing or a bad thing.

-Look, here's something I do know quite a lot about addiction.
+Look, here's something I do know quite a lot about: addiction.

-And when you're dealing with a drug addict, you get a sense of whether or not the drug addict actually wants to stop taking drugs or wants to legitimise carrying on with their addictive behavior.
+And when you're dealing with a drug addict, you get a sense of whether or not the drug addict actually wants to stop taking drugs or wants to legitimize carrying on with their addictive behavior.

 And as a person that's in recovery, I have an obligation to help people get clean from drugs and alcohol.

-And I've over the 22 and nearly 23 years that I've been free from drugs and alcohol learned to detect whether or not someone is serious about stopping or really they just want the problems to stop.
+And I've, over the 22 and nearly 23 years that I've been free from drugs and alcohol, learned to detect whether or not someone is serious about stopping or really they just want the problems to stop.

 And what I feel that we're experiencing as a culture now are various invitations to embrace some pretty significant and serious change.

-but the consequences of accepting those invitations are so radical that many people won't want them.
+But those in the consequences of accepting those invitations are so radical that many people won't want them.

 And that's why we live in an age of hypocrisy and contradiction.